 2: Hugo briefly revived the Buffalo Minstrels in 1898.

 3: Hugo’s tarnished reputation began when Priscilla Verne claimed during their divorce that he was a drunkard and had beaten her repeatedly.
 During his career he also found himself in court on a number of occasions for non-payment of wages and non-payment of bills, was once charged by police with embezzlement, and in 1884 was connected to a controversial fire in Adelaide that destroyed the Academy of Arts.

 English singer, dancer, comedienne, stage and screen actress.

-Lola Hunt came to the Antipodes in 1910 as one of the “Two Maids” in Jules Garrison’s vaudeville company.
+Lola Hunt came to Australasia in 1910 as one of the “Two Maids” in Jules Garrison’s vaudeville company.
 A specialist ragtime singer with a “Yankee-Yorkshire drawl” she secured a lead role in George Marlow‘s 1914 pantomime Babes in the Wood before joining the Fullers‘ circuit.
 During her ten years with the firm she appeared in vaudeville, musical comedies, revusicals and pantomime, while also touring with companies led by Walter Johnson, Harry Burgess, Nat Phillips and Claude Dampier.
 After returning home in 1925 Hunt worked in theatre and film up until at least the mid-1940s.